fengjixuchui/CheatDriver/Readme.md

 ```
 in a vs command prompt

+Latest WDK installed.

+# Compilation
+You can find pre-compiled versions in the github action artifacts.
+You can also just open in vs2022 and it should build properly.

 # How does it work?
 This is an example solution for vs2022 leveraging [SKLib](https://github.com/cutecatsandvirtualmachines/SKLib.git).